bandirevanth/minesweeper/README.md

 ## 🎮 Gameplay

-1. Left-click a cell to reveal it.
+1. Left-click a cell to reveal/mark it.
-2. Right-click a cell to mark it as a mine.
-3. Use the **AI Move** button to let the AI make a move.
+3. Use the **AI Move** button to let the AI make a move (or) Continue with your moves
 4. Use the **Reset** button to restart the game.
 5. Win by marking all mines or lose by clicking a mine.